Monument Resource Center

 You can only add money to a retirement account if you have earned income—meaning you went to work and earned the money (not investment income).
 Plus, you really wouldn’t want to do this anyway–despite the lure of tax-deferred growth, by adding money back to a retirement account you would theoretically have to pay ordinary income tax again when you take money out of the account.
 Plus, you would be increasing your future RMDS because you’re increasing the account value.

-Are you 72 or older and still working?
-While you need to take RMDs from your IRA accounts (including SEPs and SIMPLE IRAs) starting at age 72, you do not need to take RMDs from your employer-sponsored retirement plan (401k, 403b, profit-sharing, or other defined contribution plan).
-The exception to this rule, however, is if you are a 5% or more owner of the company, you must start RMDs when you are 72 from your work retirement plan.
+Are you RMD-age or older and still working?
+While you need to take RMDs from your IRA accounts (including SEPs and SIMPLE IRAs), you do not need to take RMDs from your employer-sponsored retirement plan (401k, 403b, profit-sharing, or other defined contribution plan).
+The exception to this rule, however, is if you are a 5% or more owner of the company, you must start RMDs at your RMD-age from your work retirement plan.

 Still Looking to Avoid RMDs?